Hi, I’m Kynan!

 After dabbling with meditation over a number of years, I began a dedicated practice in 2016 as a tool to help with stress, anxiety, and depression, which led to an ongoing deep exploration of meditation amidst a busy schedule.
 From my own experience, I’ve found that meditation is a practice that can significantly change the mind in a way that touches every aspect of life.
 This is why I’ve decided to dedicate myself to sharing the practice of meditation and its potential benefits with others.

 I’ve practised extensively in the śamatha-vipassanā technique elucidated in the book The Mind Illuminated.
 I also have experience in the insight meditation practices expounded by Rob Burbea in Seeing that Frees, non-dual awareness techniques, and brahmavihārā practice (mettā, compassion, empathetic joy, and equanimity).
-I’ve also found great value from practising ‘parts work’ as found in modern psychotherapy in modalities such as Internal Family Systems, and related practices in Buddhist meditation traditions such as Feeding Your Demons.
-I’ve completed a number of retreats, including a month-long solo retreat, several online group retreats, and a Goenka vipassanā retreat in the Blue Mountains.
+In my own practice I have found great value in using ‘parts work’ as found in modern psychotherapy in modalities such as Internal Family Systems, and related practices in Buddhist meditation traditions such as Feeding Your Demons.
+I’ve completed a number of retreats, including a month-long solo retreat, several online group and solo retreats, and a Goenka vipassanā retreat in the Blue Mountains.

 What others are saying: